 This simple smoked salmon dry brine is a 2-to-1 ratio of brown sugar and Diamond kosher salt.

 Why brine the salmon?
 Similar to meat, brining the salmon will both season the flesh, bringing out its natural flavor, and it also helps prevent it from drying out as it cooks.

 Should you rinse the salmon after the dry brine?
 With the dry brine in this recipe using Diamond brand kosher salt, which has less sodium by volume than Morton brand kosher salt, you do not need to rinse the brine off.
 If you are using a different type of salt, you might want to rinse the brine and pat the fish dry before smoking so it doesn't come out too salty.

 How to Smoke Salmon

-Quick step-by-step overview or you can skip down to the full recipe card.
+Quick step-by-step overview for hot smoking salmon, or you can jump down to the full recipe card.

-First, brine the salmon with a simple 2-to-1 ratio of brown sugar and kosher salt for 1 to 2 hours, then wipe off excess liquid with paper towels.
+Brine the salmon with a simple 2-to-1 ratio of brown sugar and kosher salt.
+Refrigerate for 1 to 2 hours, then wipe off excess liquid with paper towels.

 Step 2: Prep the smoker

 Set up your smoker for indirect heat smoking and bring the temperature up to 225° F. Use alder wood chips for smoke and a drip pan with water to add moisture to the smoker.